turingschool/curriculum/source/topics/models/modules.markdown

 <div class="opinion">
 <p>In <code>ActiveRecord</code>, inheritance leads into <em>Single Table Inheritance</em> (STI).
 Most advanced Rails users agree that STI sounds like a good idea, then you end up ripping it out as the project matures.
 It just isn't a strong design practice.</p>

-<p>Instead, we mimic inheritance using modules and allow each model to have its own table.</p>
+<p>Instead, we can mimic inheritance using modules and allow each model to have its own table.</p>
 </div>

 ### Instance Methods